 But at the end of the day, this is a Category III film which also means that there’s even a few sex scenes here and there.
 One of the scenes I actually noticed an error that pretty much gives away the fact that it’s dry-humping, but I suppose that’s what gives these scenes some form of charm to it.
 I also didn’t expect to see some violence like a person being ran over in detail, but for the most part this film is rather light-hearted overall.

 Robotrix also holds a pretty big importance in Hong Kong cinema.
-Not only did it provide full frontal nudity of the girls like other Category III films have done, but it was also apparently the first film to briefly display full frontal male nudity which is interesting to know about, but I suppose there’s strict rules in relation to it (like how all full-frontal parts in Japanese cinema are censored by Japanese law).
+Not only did it provide full frontal nudity of the girls like other Category III films have done, but it was also apparently the first film to briefly display full frontal male nudity which was interesting to discover, but I suppose there’s strict rules in relation to it (like how all full-frontal parts in Japanese cinema are censored by Japanese law).

-Robotrix was released before in the UK, but had been previously cut by the BBFC due to scenes of sexual violence.
+Robotrix has been released before in the UK, but had previously been cut by the BBFC due to scenes of sexual violence.
 With 88 Films licensing the film for a re-release, it got re-submitted and is now uncut and uncensored for the first time, to which the director provided a mini response to thank its fans and look forward to this release (with the hope that more of his films also see a UK release).

 About 88 Films: